mrjaynolan/python-api-challenge/README.md

 Based on the provided notebook, here's a summary of what VacationPy does:

-1. Setup and Dependencies: Similar to WeatherPy, it starts by importing necessary libraries and loading API keys from a separate file.
+1. Setup and Dependencies: Similar to 'WeatherPy', it starts by importing necessary libraries and loading API keys from a separate file.

 2. Data Filtering: The notebook filters the cities based on ideal weather conditions, such as temperature and humidity.